Siege of Homs: July–November 2011

 On 17 July, army tanks and troops deployed and took up positions in Dawar Al Khalidya in Homs and killed at least 30 people.
 The operation was apparently prompted after three government supporters were kidnapped a week prior and killed, with their dismembered bodies being returned to their relatives on 17 July.

-By September 2011, sectarian bloodshed, such as assassinations of academics without clear ties to protestors nor to government, played a larger role in Homs than in the rest of Syria.
+By September 2011, sectarian bloodshed, such as assassinations of academics without clear ties to protestors nor to the central government, played a larger role in Homs than in the rest of Syria.

 Throughout September and October there were reported clashes in the northern section of the city, especially the neighborhood of Dayr Baalba.
 There was also occasional violence in Bab al-Sebaa, Baba Amr and other places.
 In late September, fighting in the nearby town of Rastan forced several rebel groups to flee to Homs.
 In late October, one of the rebel groups, the Khalid ibn al-Walid Brigade of the Free Syrian Army (FSA), which consisted of many defected Syrian army officers, repeatedly ambushed government security forces around Baba Amr and, through early November, became its garrison force.

 On the night of 28 October, fierce clashes involving the Free Syrian Army and government forces broke out in Bab al-Sebaa district.
 The next day, these clashes spread to Baba Amr and al-Qusur.
 During the street fighting in Bab al-Sebaa, 17 soldiers were killed, while 20 soldiers were killed and 53 wounded in Baba Amr.

 In early November, government forces began a clearance operation in response to continued armed resistance in the Homs area by the Free Syrian Army.

 On 3 November, tanks opened fire on the Baba Amr district, where soldiers were killed several days prior by rebels.
 By the next day, more than 100 people, including civilians, were reportedly killed in the operations; several tanks were reportedly destroyed by the FSA during the clashes.
 On 8 November, it was reported that the Syrian Army took firm control of Baba Amr and that the armed defectors went into hiding.

 On 24 November, a number of defecting soldiers were killed and four wounded during clashes on the western outskirts of Homs.
 Later, the military conducted raids against farms further to the west, killing another 15 people.